opendocsg/slw-judgments-backfill/2015_SGHC_234/report.md

 **No good arguable case**

-4       I am mindful that the threshold at this stage is to examine whether the plaintiff’s case is “more than barely capable of serious argument, but not necessarily one which the judge considers would have a better than 50% chance of success”: _Amixco Asia Pte Ltd v Bank Negara Indonesia 1946_ [1991] 2 SLR(R) 713 at [18].
+4       I am mindful that the threshold at this stage is to examine whether the plaintiff’s case is “more than barely capable of serious argument, but not necessarily one which the judge considers would have a better than 50% chance of success”: _Amixco Asia Pte Ltd v Bank Negara Indonesia 1946_ <span class="citation">[1991] 2 SLR(R) 713</span> at [18].

 5       Having considered the arguments and the materials placed before me, in my view, the plaintiff has not been able to demonstrate that it has a good arguable case against the defendant.
 It is important for the purposes of this analysis to bear in mind that it is the plaintiff’s case that an oral contract was concluded between the parties on 30 March 2015.
 The plaintiff further submits that this is evidenced by written documents: see the plaintiff’s skeletal submissions dated 28 August 2015 at para 20, Yulia Yancheva’s affidavit dated 15 June 2015 at para 16, and the letter of demand dated 15 May 2015 from the plaintiff’s English solicitors, Arbis Sutherland LLP to the defendant.
 As such, my factual inquiry in the present case is limited to determining whether, based on the materials before me, the plaintiff has demonstrated a case which is more than capable of a serious argument that a contract was concluded between the parties on 30 March 2015.